LemoFoundationLtd/lemo-core-sdk/README.md

 ```
 lemo.account.getAllAssets(address, index, limit)
 ```
-Obtain all asset interests held in the specified account
+Obtain all asset equities held in the specified account

 ##### Parameters
-1. `string` - candidate account address
+1. `string` - Account address
 2. `number` - Index of equities
 3. `number` - The count of equities required